 PAUL TRAHON is a 32-year veteran with the Brookline, Massachusetts FD.
 He was appointed to the Department in 1984 and assigned to Engine 2.
 His technical skills were realized and he was transferred to Ladder 2, a SOC Tech Rescue Company.
 After being promoted to Lieutenant he was assigned to the Training Division as the Department's EMS/Designated Infectious Control Officer (DICO) and a recruit class instructor for the Brookline Fire Academy.
 He is a Certified Massachusetts Fire Academy Instructor 2, Structural Collapse Technician.
 He is a member of the Metro-Boston Urban Areas Security Initiative (UASI-USAR) Team.
 He is currently a Lieutenant on Ladder 2 in Brookline Village and frequently returns to teach at the Brookline Fire Academy.
 He works for a general contractor in his off time.

-MICHAEL MEYER has been a member of the FDNY since 2004 and is assigned to Tower Ladder 120 (Watkins Street) in the Brownsville Section of Brooklyn and is also an instuctor at the FDNY's Training Academy.
-He is an active member of the Lakeland Volunteer Fire Department for the past 17 years and held the ranks of Firefighter, Lieutenant and Captain of Engine Co.
+MICHAEL MEYER has been a member of the FDNY since 2004 and is assigned to Rescue Company 2.
+Previously, he was assigned to Tower Ladder 120 (Watkins Street) in the Brownsville Section of Brooklyn.
+He is also an instuctor at the FDNY's Training Academy.
+He is an active member of the Lakeland Volunteer Fire Department for the past 18 years and held the ranks of Firefighter, Lieutenant and Captain of Engine Co.
 5, Station One.
 In addition he is also a Deputy Chief Instructor with the Suffolk County Fire Academy.
 He holds an Associates degree in Fire Science from the Suffolk County Community College, and a NYS & National Fire Instructor 1 certification.

 MICHAEL MERCURIO has 35 years in the fire service starting in a volunteer Engine Company in 1982, and FDNY firefighter in 1997.
 He was assigned to Engine 264 and Tower Ladder 44 as a firefighter, then promoted to Lieutenant and currently assigned to Engine Company 308.
 He holds NYS Fire Service Instructor 1 certificate and is also a member of the FDNY’s Center for Terrorism and Disaster Preparedness since 2009, and a member of the FDNY IMT since 2016.
 He currently is an active member of West Islip FD volunteer truck company serving as training officer since 2005 and Fire Commissioner since 2012.